jin-qin/TrackPedesANN/README.md

 # TrackPedesANN
-Using artificial intelligence to detect and track pedestrian in real-time
+Using artificial neural network to detect and track pedestrian in real-time